Commercial Insurance Tips For A New Business In NH

 Whether you are an independent consultant, opening a retail shop or providing a service like dog walking or landscaping, you need a NH commercial insurance policy; however what should be covered will certainly vary.
-HPM Insurance located in Milford and Londonderry has been insuring small businesses for decades.
+HPM Insurance located in Amherst and Bedford has been insuring small businesses for decades.
 Here are a few of the more common questions we receive from start-ups.

 "Why Do I Need A Business Policy If I Only Work Out Of My Home?"

 Most homeowner policies exclude both liability and/or property damage arising from business activities by the insured.
 That does not mean you can not add coverage as many home insurance carriers allow coverage for some small or incidental businesses; but it is up to the company's discretion.
 The key is to talk to your insurance agent before you make any assumptions no matter how small the business.
 You would hate to learn after a claim that you could have been covered for a claim for less than $50 if you simply notified your agent of your business.

 Another reason you may need a business policy is that your homeowners policy provides very limited coverage for any business property.
 A typical policy includes up to $2500 for business property kept at your home and $250 while away from your home.
 If you have a laptop, printer, fax, inventory, etc. you can quickly exceed this limit.

 "Why Would I Need A Commercial Policy If I Am An LLC Or Corporation?
 Doesn't That Protect Me?"